Fall24-BUCS506/tanth-midterm/writeup.md

 ## Packages and Libraries Used

-Throughout this project, we used several Python packages and libraries that facilitated data processing, feature engineering, model building, and evaluation.
+Throughout this project, I used several Python packages and libraries that facilitated data processing, feature engineering, model building, and evaluation.
 Below is a breakdown of each package and its role:
 ### Covered in class
 1. **Pandas** (`pandas`):
    - **Purpose**: Used for data manipulation and analysis, particularly for loading, cleaning, and transforming the dataset.